KDAB/knut/docs/contributing/architecture.md

 ![project classes](../assets/project-classes.svg)

 All objects exported **must be declared** inside the `ScriptRunner` class constructor.
 This class, as the name suggest, is used to run the scripts.

+### LSP server

+!!! warning
+    For now, knut has only been tested with clangd LSP server.

+When using a LSP server, different log files are created (next to the knut executable):

+- *extension*_messages.log: contains all the different json messages exchanged between the client and the server
+- *extension*_server.log: all the logs coming from the server

+*extension* being the extension used for the language, typically `cpp` for C++ files.

+The first one can be loaded directly in this online [lsp-viewer](https://lampepfl.github.io/lsp-viewer/).